 Our small group crossed ravines and gorges, walking alongside mountain bamboo and small waterfalls.
 Rocky would run ahead at points to set up his camera, while Amy and I peppered Ranger Kuo with questions about the trail (which he’d hiked many, many times) and of course, about the Formosan bear.
 At one point we heard a crashing sound nearby, followed by a guttural chatter.

 “A bear, maybe?”
 I asked Kuo.
 He laughed.

 “Monkeys.
 There are lots of them, and they’re not shy.”

 About 90 minutes into the hike, Ranger Kuo gathered the group together.
-Down the slope a few careful steps (or an unwisely dangerous slide) stood a tree on whose trunk he’d spotted claw marks.
-Kuo pointed at the tree with a pole, and said it was possible that a bear had climbed it at some point.
+Down the slope a few careful steps (or an unwisely dangerous slide) away stood a tree on which he’d spotted claw marks on the trunk.
+Kuo pointed at the tree with a pole and said it was possible that a bear had climbed it at some point.

 While we all wished we’d seen an actual Formosan black bear, perhaps having not seen them wasn’t a bad thing.
 Stealth and shyness remains the Formosan bear’s greatest ally.

 Looking to trek into the mountains, learn mochi-making from a tribal family, or perhaps even see signs of the elusive Formosan bear for yourself?
 Let MyTaiwanTour custom design a tour for you.
 Email us at email@example.com for more details!

 We sincerely invite all the travelers around the world to experience a day trek through the awe-inspiring Jade Mountain National Park and to learn more about our National animal, Formosan Black Bear by joining our Formosan Bear Country Day Trek and Hot Spring Tour or customize your Formosan Black Bear journey with MyTaiwanTour.
 (Read also: Birdwatching In Taiwan: Advice from expert to novice)